Study Backs Getting Driverless Cars On The Road, As Waymo Ditches Backup Drivers

 In their estimation, they find that over the long term of more than 30 years, "more lives are cumulatively saved" by introducing slightly safer cars soon instead of very safe cars many years from now — "in some cases, more than half a million lives."

-Theory vs. Practice
+Theory vs. practice

 But there isn't a set system in place on just how safety can be measured without putting cars on the street.
 How can we know when an autonomous car actually reaches the point of being safer than a human, if ever?